Marketing research: International plan

 International Marketing Research follows the same path as domestic research, but there are a few more problems that may arise.
 Customers in international markets may have very different customs, cultures, and expectations from the same company.
+They also require tailored translation approaches based on the expertise or resources available in the local country.

 In this case, Marketing Research relies more on primary data rather than secondary information.
 Gathering the primary data can be hindered by language, literacy and access to technology.
 Basic Cultural and Market intelligence information will be needed to maximize the research effectiveness.
 Some of the steps that would help overcoming barriers include: